GITBoy-from-mars/SPSS-numeric-convertor/README.md

 This Python Flask web app converts categorical data in Excel files into numeric codes for use in SPSS and generates a notation sheet for reference.
 Users simply upload an Excel `.xlsx` file, and the app automatically processes each column—replacing non-numeric (categorical) data with consistent numeric codes.
 The user then downloads the converted file and notation sheet.

-It's perfect for researchers, analysts, and students working with SPSS or statistical software. <br>
+During my fellowship, I noticed that converting categorical data for SPSS analysis was time-consuming and repetitive.
+To streamline this process, I developed this tool.
+It’s perfect for researchers, analysts, and students working with SPSS or any statistical software. <br>

 I use this app in websites (like WordPress using Elementor) linked via a button. <br>
 I Deployed on Render<br>